mjhborja/functional_coverage_sv/README.md

 Coverage is at the core of every functional verification effort.
 This is embodied by the SystemVerilog HVL in two ways.
 And the covergroup coverage construct is one of them.
 In a nutshell, to use a covergroup, you have to define the coverage model using coverpoints and cross coverage, and then associate its sampling to either a sensitivity "@" or by invoking the "sample()" method every time you intend to add the current state of the coverage model into your coverage database [1].

 The source code uses a class object with a few class members and a coverage model.
 It uses a program with the following sequence:
-1. Invoke the "run()" method of the "MyTest" instance in the SystemVerilog program to iterate:
+1. Invoking the "run()" method of the "MyTest" instance in the SystemVerilog program to iterate:
 2. Assigning the current value of the nested loop to the class member fields; and
 3. Invoking the covergroup "sample()" method.